flowershow/test/syntax/syntax.md

 ## Problematic characters

-This sentence includes a special sign: <100 but should render without errors in this `.md` file
+This sentence includes a special sign: < 100